-At 31 December 2022, the carrying amount of the Group's MENA oil and gas properties was nil (2021: nil).
+At 31 December 2023, the carrying amount of the Group's MENA oil and gas properties was nil (2022: nil).

-The carrying amount of the Group's MENA oil and gas properties had been fully impaired in prior periods as a result of the inability to recommence operations and oil production in Yemen due to the following factors:
+The carrying amount of the Group's MENA oil and gas properties had been fully impaired in prior periods because of the inability to recommence operations and oil production in Yemen due to the following factors:

-- Government support and clearance to recommence field operations which is necessary to access the Block S-1 CPF and restart production, and to access government-owned export transport facilities. - The security situation in country due to the ongoing conflict.
+- Government support and clearance to recommence field operations which is necessary to access the Block S-1 Central Processing Facility and restart production, and to access government-owned export transport facilities. - The security situation in country due to the ongoing conflict.